Caregiver-Mediated Early Years Programs

 Whom does the PLAY Project benefit?

-PLAY Project is designed for children at all levels of need.
-Within the Ontario Autism Program (OAP) caregiver-mediated program, intervention will focus on children with a diagnosis of Autism from 12 months to 48 months of age who are communicating at a variety of levels, from no words up to and including sentences.
+PLAY Project benefits all children with a diagnosis of Autism from 12 months to 48 months of age, regardless of social communication and play skills.
+PLAY project supports children who are communicating at a variety of levels, from no words up to and including sentences.

 What are the learning objectives and targeted skills?